Graphical models for infinite measures with applications to extremes: Preliminaries

-using the naturally induced notation for the marginal densities; see for instance~\citet{daw1979} or \citet[Chapter 3]{Lauritzen}.
+Here, we used the naturally induced notation for the marginal densities; see for instance~\citet{daw1979} or \citet[Chapter 3]{Lauritzen}.
 In particular, if $(X,Y,Z)$ is discrete, then its probability mass function factorizes for all $(x,y,z)$.
 If $\mu$ is Lebesgue and all the involved densities are continuous, then this equality must be true for all $(x,y,z)$.
 Note that continuity of $f$ does not imply continuity of the marginal densities, which explains the formulation of the last sentence.